10.2 Administration and governance of youth work

 On this page

 The main actors involved in policy-making on youth work at the national level include the Commission for Youth and Sport Affairs of the Seimas (the Parliament) which controls youth policy implementing institutions.
-This institution is responsible for the formulation of the national youth policy, promotion of youth rights and exercising parliamentary control of institutions that implement youth policy, listens to the announcements of ministries and other state institutions (Department of Youth Affairs) and evaluates the information.
+This institution is responsible for the formulation of the national youth policy, promotion of youth rights and exercising parliamentary control of institutions that implement youth policy, listens to the announcements of ministries and other state institutions (Agency of Youth Affairs) and evaluates the information.

 The coordination and implementation of policy measures on youth work is delegated to the Ministry of Social Security and Labour.
-It supervises the implementation of the Youth Policy Framework Law (with amendments in 2019) which has provisions on youth work as well as implementation of youth policy measures adopted by the European Commission.
-The Department of Youth Affairs under the Ministry of Social Security and Labour implements the objectives of the state youth policy, supervises the implementation of the Law on Youth Policy Framework.
+It supervises the implementation of the Youth Policy Framework Law (with amendments in 2021) which has provisions on youth work as well as implementation of youth policy measures adopted by the European Commission.
+The Agency of Youth Affairs implements the objectives of the state youth policy, supervises the implementation of the Law on Youth Policy Framework.
 It acts as a state institution that works out and implements the national youth policy programs and measures, coordinates the activities of the state and municipal institutions in the of youth work, performs other activities relevant to youth, youth organizations, and organizations working with youth.
-The Department of Youth Affairs implements the objectives of the state youth policy through application of measures to encourage youth to acquire education, get work, and engage in active social life; takes part in solution of youth related problems; develops non-formal education.
+The Agency of Youth Affairs implements the objectives of the state youth policy through application of measures to encourage youth to acquire education, get work, and engage in active social life; takes part in solution of youth related problems; develops non-formal education.

 The Methodology of Quality Improvement of Youth Organisations Performance has been developed to strengthen youth cross-sectorial cooperation and performance of youth organisations and provide a tool that would enable youth organisations to apply systematic evaluation of their efficiency and consistently seek for the improvement of quality.
 According to this methodology, the level of performance quality and problematic areas are being identified.
 Based on it, long-term and short-term recommendations for performance quality improvement and annual action plans are being submitted.